-The Illinois Historic Preservation Agency maintains collections of historic documents, artifacts and artwork.
+The Illinois Historic Preservation Division maintains collections of historic documents, artifacts and artwork.
 Some are available online, while others are presented at museums at our historic sites.
 The agency also works with other organizations that care about history and preservation.

 Take a look at some of the resources we offer to further your understanding of Illinois history.